 The Consulate was raised to the status of a Consulate General in 1975.

-The Political-Economic Section collaborates with the Mexican government, the private sector, and civil society to strengthen the U.S.-Mexico bilateral relationship and to promote growth and mutual prosperity.
-The Section analyzes and reports on political and economic developments to keep U.S. policy makers informed on events and conditions in the state of Chihuahua.
+Political-Economic: The Political-Economic Section collaborates with the Mexican government, the private sector, and civil society to strengthen the U.S.-Mexico bilateral relationship and to promote growth and mutual prosperity.

-The Public Affairs Section (PAS) handles all media, cultural, educational, and academic programs of the U.S. government in the state of Chihuahua, with the aim of building greater mutual understanding between the United States and Mexico.
-PAS also works to provide information about the policies of the U.S. government in an effort to augment the knowledge and appreciation of these policies.
+Public Affairs: The Public Affairs Section (PAS) handles all media, cultural, educational, and academic programs of the U.S. government in the state of Chihuahua, with the aim of building greater mutual understanding between the United States and Mexico.

 Information from the U.S. Consulate General in Ciudad Juarez regarding in-person and virtual events, as well as scholarships and grant opportunities.